Mondaire Jones: 2020

-Jones announced his candidacy for the Democratic primary to represent the 17th district against 16-term incumbent Nita Lowey.
+Jones announced his candidacy for the Democratic nomination to represent the 17th district, including most of central and northwestern Westchester County and all of Rockland County, against 16-term incumbent Nita Lowey.
 Three months after he entered the race, Lowey announced that she would not seek reelection.
-Jones advocated Medicare for All, the Green New Deal, and police reform.
+He advocated for Medicare for All and the Green New Deal.
+He also expressed support for defunding the police.

 In a crowded eight-way Democratic primary—the real contest in this heavily Democratic district—Jones defeated attorney Adam Schleifer, former Deputy Assistant Secretary of Defense Evelyn Farkas, State Senator David Carlucci, and State Assemblyman David Buchwald, among others, winning 42% of the vote.
 The Associated Press called the race for Jones on July 14, 2020, three weeks after the June 23 primary, the vote tabulation having been delayed because of a large number of absentee ballots due to the COVID-19 pandemic.

+In August, Jones filed a lawsuit against President Donald Trump and Postmaster General Louis DeJoy to reverse recent changes made to the United States Postal Service (USPS) that affected the agency's ability to deliver mail, including absentee ballots.
+Jones sued Trump and DeJoy "for violating the Constitution in their attempts to undermine the United States Postal Service and thwart free and fair elections this November."
+In September, U.S. District Court Judge Victor Marrero granted an injunction against the USPS that required it to restore overtime and treat all mail-in ballots as first-class mail.

-In the general election, Jones faced Republican nominee Maureen McArdle Schulman, a former FDNY firefighter, as well as several third-party candidates.
-The Associated Press called the race for Jones the day after election day.
-Along with Ritchie Torres from New York's 15th congressional district, Jones is one of the first gay African Americans elected to the United States House of Representatives.
+In the November general election, Jones faced Republican nominee Maureen McArdle Schulman, a former FDNY firefighter, as well as several third-party candidates.
+The Associated Press called the race for Jones the day after the election.
+Along with Ritchie Torres from New York's 15th congressional district, Jones was one of the first gay African Americans elected to the United States House of Representatives.

-2022 and aftermath
+2022

-In 2022, Jones, whose congressional district had been redrawn, ran to represent New York's 10th congressional district.
-The 10th district was based in Manhattan and Brooklyn and did not include any of the territory that Jones had been representing.
-Jones lost the primary election to Dan Goldman.

-In December 2022, it was reported that Jones was planning to move to Sleepy Hollow, a village in New York's 17th congressional district, a swing district represented by Republican Mike Lawler.
-It has been speculated that Jones will run to represent the district in 2024.